Wetlands Marsh Growth, Creative Commons

 America’s first National Parks were created out West.
 By the early 20th century, Easterners who feared the loss of nature in their rapidly industrializing region wanted their own park. […]

-- Native Plants Western North Carolina is littered with plants indigenous to the Appalachian Mountains.
-Here is a small, list of the plants found throughout the area.
+- Native Plants Western North Carolina is covered with plants indigenous to the Appalachian Mountains.
+Here is a short list of the plants found throughout the Linville Falls area.

 - Appalachian Trail